-The keyboard has full-sized keys and a numeric keypad, separate cursor, lock, Windows, function and special keys.
+The keyboard has full-sized keys and separate cursor, Windows, function, and special keys.

 Hotkeys

 The computer employs hotkeys or key combinations to access most of the computer's controls like screen brightness and volume output.

 To activate hotkeys, press and hold the Fn> key before pressing the other key in the hotkey combination.